 In fact, if you’re only signing up for Paramount+ to watch football, you might be better off with the cheaper, ad-supported Essentials plan rather than ponying up for the pricier, ad-free Premium plan, since you’ll have to watch commercials during the game either way.
 Click here to read more about what’s offered—and what isn’t—in the Paramount+ Essentials plan.

 Which NFL games can you watch on Paramount+?

-You can stream any NFL games that are showing on your local CBS affiliate, which means the matchups offered on a given week will depend on your region.
+You can stream any live NFL games your local CBS affiliate is broadcasting, which means the matchups offered on a given week will depend on your region.